 Online Digital Marketing

-Everything You Need to Sell & Stream Your Music Online
+Everything You Need to Sell & Stream Your Media Online

-Now you can sell your recorded music on sites like iTunes, Spotify, Google Music, CDBaby, Amazon Music, and many more.
+Sell your recordings and audiobooks on sites like iTunes, Spotify, Google Music, CDBaby, Amazon, and many more.
 (Audiobooks are sold as downloads on CDBaby and streaming-audio on many sites.)
-For a one-time fee of just $99 per CD, we'll upload your music tracks and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
-Your customers can buy complete albums or individual trax.
-CLICK HERE here for a sample site that we've set up for one of our clients.
+For a one-time fee of just $99 per CD or book, we'll upload your sound files and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
+Your customers can buy complete albums or individual tracks.

 Therefore, we do not market any audio products that have explicit material.)

-Here’s what you’ll need to properly distribute your music worldwide
+Here’s what you’ll need to properly distribute your media worldwide

-An artist name: This is the name you release music under.
+An artist's name: This is the name you release music under.
 It could be your given name, a band name, or a moniker.
 If you’re releasing music for the first time, Google your artist name to make sure it’s not already being used by another group or artist.